Preparing to Come

 The Japanese use a two-pronged plug very similar to the American one.
 However, few outlets have one slot larger than the other as some plugs require, and none of them have the third grounding plug.
 Therefore, it would be a good idea to bring some three-to-two prong converters, and try to find ones that have the two prongs the same size.

-15. Should I bring my laptop computer?
+13. Should I bring my laptop computer?

 Most students who own a laptop computer bring it to Japan.
 It is not necessary to use your laptop at the university since there is easy access to the many computers on the campus.
 You can access the university’s network and the Internet wirelessly from several locations.
-Note that you will need to prove that you have name-brand and licensed anti-virus software installed on your computer.
-A laptop would allow you to work at home since your host family may not have a computer, or it may it may not be convenient to use their computer.

-17. What are Conversation Partners?
+15. What are Conversation Partners?

 In order to give you practice speaking Japanese, you will be given the opportunity to work with a Conversation Partner who is a volunteer from among the Japanese students at the college.
 Students typically meet with their partners once a week for an hour.
 In return you should spend an equal amount of time helping the Japanese student learn your language.
 What you do during your time with your partner is basically up to you, but activities range from free conversation to asking them to drill you on exercises from your texts to talking about aspects of Japanese culture.
 Though the students are neither teachers nor experts on Japanese grammar, they may be able to help you with questions you might have concerning your Japanese studies.

-18. What is Independent Study?
+16. What is Independent Study?

-19. What kind of extracurricular activities are there at the college?
+17. What kind of extracurricular activities are there at the college?

 The way extracurricular activities at Japanese universities are conducted resemble the systems at European institutions of higher education; in other words, the activities are initiated by the students themselves.
 Therefore, the activities offered from year to year vary depending on who organizes them.
 As students of the college, foreign students may organize clubs as well.
 However, in order to qualify for the financial support which is available to clubs, they must be organized at the beginning of the academic year, April, and must respect the deadline for application and the proper application procedure.